Libvirt¶

 <maxphysaddr mode='passthrough' />

-But now, one can either set a fix value of addressing bits:
+You can either set a fixed value of addressing bits:

 <maxphysaddr mode='emulate' bits='42'/>

-Or use the best available by a given hardware, without going over a certain limit to retain some compute node compatibility.
+Or, use the best available by a given hardware without exceeding a certain limit to retain some compute node compatibility.

 <maxphysaddr mode='passthrough' limit='41/>